edledesma/edledesma/README.md

 </div>

-A **simple** graphical user interface application that utilizes the tkinter library to convert images into text.
+Graphical user interface application that utilizes the tkinter library to convert images into text.
 Users can open image files (PNG, JPG, JPEG, GIF, BMP, TIFF), and the application employs the pytesseract library, which is a wrapper for the Tesseract OCR engine, to extract text content from the selected image.
-The extracted text is then saved to a text file named "output.txt" within the same directory as the script.
-This application provides an **easy-to-use** interface for converting image-based text into machine-readable text files, facilitating tasks such as digitizing printed documents or extracting text from images for further analysis.
+The extracted text is displayed on screen and can be saved as txt file is the user chooses to do so.
+This application provides an **easy-to-use** interface for converting image-based text into text files, facilitating tasks such as digitizing printed documents or extracting text from images for further analysis.
 Requires [Tesseract OCR](https://github.com/tesseract-ocr/tesseract).

-	📚Libraries:
-	tkinter, filedialog, pytesseract, pillow, os,  sys

 ___